-This is the second year of reporting our analysis and progress of sustainability-related priorities - we believe our risk profile has remained at a manageable level during the year and we continue to manage our risks whilst securing sustainability opportunities as set out in our 2030 journey.
+This is the third year of reporting our analysis and progress of sustainability-related priorities - we believe our risk profile has remained at a manageable level during the year and we continue to manage our risks whilst securing sustainability opportunities as set out in our 2030 journey.
 Established through the 2019 materiality review, our Principal Risks and Uncertainties Register is monitored every quarter through our BLL Steering Committee.
-In keeping with good practice, our next materiality review is scheduled to take place at the end of 2021.
-The following update continues to be compared with the relevant United Nations Sustainable Development Goals (UN-SDG) targets to aid transparency and to demonstrate where our business is providing meaningful impact.
+In keeping with good practice, our third materiality review was commenced in 2021, and is reported in the 2022 Sustainability Report - this was our inaugural double-materiality review.
+We look forward to reporting annual progress compared with the findings in due course.